 10 Easy Household Swaps to Live Low-Waste

 Here in Jersey City, we have so many resources to teach us about low/zero waste living and implementing positive sustainability practices.
-The biggest hesitation I hear from people thinking about trying to live less wastefully, is they don’t think their small contribution to the planet is enough to make a difference.
+The biggest hesitation I hear from people who are thinking about trying to live less wasteful, is they don’t think their small contribution to the planet is enough to make an overall difference.
 Well, I simply do not believe that.
 I subscribe to the theory that everyone doing a little something is always better than everyone doing absolutely nothing.
-I spoke to Kate Lawrence, the Sustainability Director at the Office of Sustainability here in JC, about living a low waste lifestyle and she perfectly stated exactly what I wanted to hear.
+I spoke to Kate Lawrence, the Sustainability Director at the Office of Sustainability here in Jersey City, about living a low waste lifestyle and she perfectly stated her own version of that theory,

 “As a society, we have a lot of bad habits when it comes to consumption and waste.
 Every small change an individual makes matters.
 Not only in the change itself but also in the influence it has on others to make similar changes.”